mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/MySQL/InstallMongoDB/index.md

-The resulting mongodb-osx-ssl-xxxx directory will be moved to /usr/local, resulting in a /usr/local/mongodb-osx-ssl-xxxx directory,  for this How-To.
-A ~/mongoData will be created for this How-To.
+The resulting mongodb-osx-ssl-xxxx directory will be moved to `/usr/local`, resulting in a `/usr/local/mongodb-osx-ssl-xxxx directory`,  for this How-To.
+A `~/mongoData` will be created for this How-To.

 3. Install MongoDB.
 You can find installation instructions [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/){:target="_blank"}.